 |Nintendo Switch, PS4, Xbox One||HDMI 1.4||1080p and 720p|

 You'll also need to check your settings.
 On the console, enable 4K and HDR content.
 On the TV, you'll want to check that HDR content is accepted from external devices.
 For optimal color support, you'll also want to enable higher bit-rates.
 The specifics will vary from one TV to the next, but most manufacturers have instructions online for getting set up with a console.

-That said, only about half of the current PS4 Pro titles that have been released have 4K support at all.
+That said, not all games support 4K so it is worth checking before buying.
 That doesn't mean that 4K is a waste of time, though, since most current games will offer something better than 1080p, and upscale the results for 4K displays.
-If you want the best-looking version of a game, the PS4 Pro can deliver it.
+If you want the best-looking version of a game, the PS4 Pro and PS5 can deliver it.

-Best gaming TVs: Xbox One X and Xbox One S compatibility
+Best gaming TVs for Xbox One X and Xbox One S

 Microsoft's Xbox One was a great console already, but with the release of the Xbox One S and the Xbox One X, you can finally go beyond 1080p.
 The Xbox One S is an evolutionary step forward from the original Xbox One with both 4K and HDR support, but it uses upscaling to present games at their best on ultra-HD TVs.